hydrocoast/CoordinateConverterGK.jl/README.md

 -->
 ## Usage
 ### General use
-Given a central meridian `λ₀` and latitude of origin `φ₀`, Cartesian coordinates can be converted with the following code:
+Given a central meridian `λ₀` and latitude of origin `φ₀` (in degrees), Cartesian coordinates can be converted with the following code:
 ```julia
 using CoordinateConverterGK
 λ, φ = xy2lonlat(λ₀, φ₀, easting, northing)
 ```
-where `λ` and `φ` are the converted longitude and latitude, `easting` and `northing` are the eastward and northward distances (in meter) from the origin, respectively.
+where `λ` and `φ` are the converted longitude and latitude, `easting` and `northing` are the eastward and northward distances (in meters) from the origin, respectively.
 A function `yx2latlon` is available in the same manner:
 ```julia
 φ, λ = yx2latlon(φ₀, λ₀, northing, easting)